raghu-vijaykumar/docs/content/docs/system-design/examples/notification-system.md

 - **Tracking and Monitoring**: Implemented to monitor important statistics.
 - **Respect User Settings**: Users can opt out of receiving notifications.
 The service checks user settings before sending notifications.
 - **Rate Limiting**: Prevents bombarding users with excessive notifications all at once.
+- **Priority**: Notifications can be marked as high priority, ensuring they are delivered immediately.
+- **Saas**: Third-party services are used to send notifications, allowing for a scalable and reliable solution.
+Possiblity of sending bulk notifications.
+- **User Preferences**: Users can opt out of receiving notifications.
+The service checks user settings before sending notifications.
+Users could also have preferred communication channels like only email or only SMS.